Places to Visit and things to do

 Le Mans - Loire

 Famous for its 24 hour Motor race held in June.
-A fabulous museum charts the history of the historical race.
-The city also has a ancient centre with a Gothic cathedral.
+A fabulous museum charts the history of the historical race and you can also view the circuit.
+The city also has an ancient centre with a Gothic cathedral.
+Easy access from museum by tram to the centre.

 dinan - Brittany